 Preparing for an MBA interview?
 Then, you must be aware of the secret to cracking it with a good score.
-In this article we shall appreciate 7 points which are critical to your success in an MBA interview.
+In this article we give you 7 last-minute tips, critical to your success in an MBA interview.
 Keeping these in mind and applying them relevantly may enhance your probability to do better!

 Being professional is a big expectation the panel has of you, since you are enrolling for a program aimed at preparing you for a professional career in the Business World.
 Professional behaviour puts you on a higher pedestal as compared to others and demonstrates commitment to task.
-While you are expected to maintain a professional demeanour throughout the interview process, it begins with something as a basic as arrive on time and being well presented.
-Professionalism is also reflected in the level of preparedness for the interview; hence it helps to thoroughly prepare beforehand - the extent of your preparation will become clear as the day unfolds!
+While you are expected to maintain a professional demeanour throughout the interview process, it begins with something as a basic as arriving on time and being well presented.
+Professionalism is also reflected in the level of preparedness for the interview; hence it beneficial to thoroughly prepare beforehand - the extent of your preparation will become clear as the day unfolds!

-Positive people are not only more pleasant to interview but they are easier to connect with.
+Positive people are not only more pleasant to interview but also, they are easier to connect with.
 Your aim is to come across as someone who is not only capable, but who would fit into the program.
 The program is set to put you through a lot of stress, most of which is due to peer pressure.
 A positive attitude will serve as a lubricant in helping you to connect with the peer group better.

 It’s not always easy, but try and be yourself (your best professional self).Try to get your personality across in a way that’s natural.
-Being natural does not imply that you are not adequately prepared for the day.
-On the other hand, it implies that you go well prepared and yet sound natural.
+Being natural does not imply that you do not adequately prepare for the interview day.
+On the other hand, it implies that you go well prepared and yet sound original and natural.
 Give them something to remember you, and an effective way of doing so it to brand yourself in a strategic manner.
 For example, building up a personal value proposition around your strengths, is a good branding strategy.